Published On: Apr 04 2014 02:36:02 AM EDTUpdated On: Apr 07 2015 02:00:00 AM EDT

 1948: The musical "South Pacific" by Rodgers and Hammerstein debuts on Broadway at the Majestic Theatre.
 Based on James A. Michener's Pulitzer Prize-winning 1947 book "Tales of the South Pacific," it was an immediate hit, running for 1,925 performances and winning 10 Tony Awards, including Best Musical, Best Score and Best Libretto.
 It also became the only musical production to win Tony Awards in all four acting categories.
 It also produced a original cast album that was the bestselling record of the 1940s and spawned a 1958 film adaptation.

-1947: Henry Ford, the founder of the Ford Motor Company, and sponsor of the development of the assembly line technique of mass production, dies of a cerebral hemorrhage at age 83 in Fair Lane, his Dearborn, Mich., estate.
+1947: Henry Ford, the founder of the Ford Motor Company, and sponsor of the development of the assembly line technique of mass production, dies of a cerebral hemorrhage at age 83 in Fair Lane, his Dearborn, Michigan, estate.

 1946: Stan Winston, the television and film special effects supervisor and makeup artist, is born in Arlington, Virginia.
 Winston, best known for his work in the "Terminator" series, the "Jurassic Park" series, "Aliens," the "Predator" series, "Iron Man," "Edward Scissorhands" and "Avatar," won four Academy Awards for his work.
 He died at age 62 on June 15, 2008, after suffering for seven years from multiple myeloma.

 1945: The Japanese battleship Yamato, the largest battleship ever constructed, is sunk by American planes 200 miles north of Okinawa while en route to a suicide mission to protect the island in Operation Ten-Go.